-If you need some delicious and easy healthy food swaps for eating healthy food, then you are in the right place.
-These food swaps for healthier eating make it easy to eat healthy food daily.
+If you need some healthy food alternatives for weight loss and eating better , then you are in the right place.
+These food swaps for weight loss make it easy to eat healthy food daily.
+A great way to improve your diet is to remove the common junk foods in your diet and swap them for nutrient dense whole foods.

 The idea of changing your diet can feel overwhelming.
 Instead of doing a complete overhaul over-haul of your diet, start by finding some simple healthy food alternatives.

 Taking small steps to replace unhealthy food for healthier food adds up over time.
 These habits turn into lifelong diet choices that are much easier to maintain than a fad diet.

 When you find some healthy food swaps that you enjoy, eating healthy food becomes a daily habit and lifestyle for the long term.

 Achieving optimal health or maintaining a healthy weight is all about your daily eating habits.

 Below are 7 healthy food swaps that you can start implementing today so that you can have the life, body and energy that you deserve.

-#1 Replace breakfast cereals with a chia oatmeal porridge as a healthy food swap for breakfast
+#1 Replace breakfast cereals with a chia oatmeal porridge as a healthy food alternative for breakfast

 Breakfast cereals are chalked full of sugar and refined carbohydrates that are the unhealthy carbs.